Little hope left for missing Ohio couple in year-old case

 Stewart said there are persons of interest in the case and that investigators are “looking at people close to the family.”
 He doesn’t think Goff and Davis will be found alive.

-“I think it will take a confession or the reward to lead us the location of the bodies,” Stewart said.
+“I think it will take a confession or the reward to lead us the location of the bodies,” said Stewart.

 Jefferson County Sheriff Fred Abdalla said that a reward will be announced soon.